Thorium-Sim/thorium-nova/CONTRIBUTING.md

 ### Pull Request Review Guidelines

-Before pushing your code to Github, make sure your passes our basic quality checks by running `npm validate`.
+Before pushing your code to Github, make sure your passes our basic quality checks by running `bun run validate`.
 This will run automated tests, lint your code with Biome, run TypeScript's type checker, and format your code using Biome.

 Consider creating a feature branch and opening a draft pull request before you